TSX Venture Exchange Stock Maintenance Bulletins

 TSX Venture Tier 2 Company

-TSX Venture Exchange has accepted for filing documentation with respect to a Non-Brokered Private Placement announced September 14, 2020 and September 28, 2020:
+TSX Venture Exchange has accepted for filing documentation with respect to a Non-Brokered Private Placement announced November 16, 2020:

 Number of Shares: